 All of these are important things to consider if you are struggling with mental and emotional health.
 Another helpful tool can be to utilize certain supplements known to support mental health.

 Different supplements work in different ways, but many mood-enhancing supplements work by supporting the production of dopamine.
-Dopamine is a chemical in your brain that plays a role in the regulation of cognition, memory, motivation, mood, attention and learning.
-It also aids in decision making and sleep regulation.
+Dopamine is a neurotransmitter that plays a role in how we feel pleasure.
+It is also associated with cognition, motivation, memory, sleep regulation, attention, and decision making.

 In this article, we’ll discuss the best supplements for mood.